The Open mulTiwavelength Transient Event Repository (OTTER): Infrastructure Release and Tidal Disruption Event Catalog: Example Applications of OTTER

 If the \delaytime distribution is interpreted as the circularization time, the wide spread we find in \delaytime could be further evidence that the circularization time is physically related to the initial period of the stellar orbit \citep[]{bonnerot_formation_2021}, SMBH properties \citep[e.g., mass and spin, ][]{steinberg_streamdisk_2024}, or nodal precession of the plane of the stellar stream \citep[]{guillochon_hydrodynamical_2013, bonnerot_formation_2020}.
 If, instead, the time delay is interpreted as the dissipation time of a reprocessing envelope, the spread in the distribution can be interpreted as a viewing angle effect \citep[]{dai_unified_2018, metzger_cooling_2022}.
-Moving forward, a theoretical prediction of this \delaytime distribution under both models may be necessary to distinguish between them.
+Moving forward, 1) a more explicit theoretical prediction of this \delaytime distribution and 2) deeper early-time X-ray observations of TDEs may be necessary to distinguish between them.
 We defer further investigation of these potential relationships to future work.